(Richard Powers’ cover for the 1976 edition)

 Won the 1973 Hugo for Best Novella.
 Nominated for the 1973 Nebula for Best Novella.

 In November 1969, word of the My Lai Massacre (March 16, 1968), where American soldiers killed (and raped and mutilated) between 347-504 unarmed South Vietnamese civilians, reached American newspapers.
 Ronald L. Haeberle’s iconic (and horrifying) photograph of massacred children and adults–superimposed with, “Q. And babies?
 A. and babies,” the chilling lines from NBC’s interview with massacre participant Paul Meadlo–was transformed into the “most successful poster” opposing the Vietnam War by the Art Workers Coalition.
-Ursula K. Le Guin brilliantly channels this general anti-war anger, transposed to an alien local with colonizing humans as villains, in The Word for World is Forest (1972).
+While written (most likely) before news of the massacre appeared in the press, Ursula K. Le Guin brilliantly channels this general anti-war anger, transposed to an alien local with colonizing humans as villains, in The Word for World is Forest (1972).

 Highly recommended for any fan of 70s SF–especially of the anti-war bent.

 Brief Analysis/Plot Summary